adopted-ember-addons/ember-impagination/README.md

 Record 9
 ```
 ### Create your own Dataset
 If `{{impagination-dataset}}` is not an ideal component for your unique `Impagination` needs, you can get into the nitty gritty, and use `Impagination` directly.
 If you find yourself creating your own `Dataset`, let us know how you are using `Dataset` and `Impagination`.
-It may be a reason for imporvements or another ember addon.
+It may be a reason for improvements or another ember addon.

 ```js
 import Dataset from 'impagination/dataset';